In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 1. Save your work.

-You will test your form in the next step.
+You will test your form in the next section.

 After designing your search form, you will now refresh your application to see your changes and then test different search combinations.